 Are room parties allowed?

 Definitely!
-Norwescon has a fairly lively after-hours party scene.
+Norwescon often has a fairly lively after-hours party scene.
 Our hotel liaison works with the party organizers and the DoubleTree hotel to assign rooms in the “party wing” (Wing 5B of the hotel, as it is the furthest out and helps to mitigate potential noise issues) and ensure that all parties abide by hotel regulations and Washington State laws.

 However, all parties are run by their own organizations and are separate from Norwescon proper, and so we do not actively promote the parties on our website or social media outlets.